 - Portuguese in 5 Months – my own story.
 I admit that I always wanted to beat those other guys and write my story.
 So I did.
-I learned Portuguese without ever having studied the language before up to a level where I could read books and understand the sense of them without a dictionary in 5 months and I tell you how I did it.
+I learned Portuguese without ever having studied the language before up to a level where I could read books and understand the sense of them without a dictionary in 5 months.
 I did it just like the Chinese-learning guy, though: I lived in the country.
 However, this has changed my attitude to language learning and I now understand how it is unfair to say that one learns the language automatically by living in the country because that’s not true.
 In any case, I am glad I could make a contribution with this story of my own.

 That’s it.
 Three items.
 If you have more good inspirational language success stories like that, feel free to post them in the comments.

 - Fluent In 6 Months – Perfect Combination

 - “I wanna know a lot of languages.
 Where do I start?”

 - Is Just Listening to the Language Enough to Learn It?

 - How I Learned Portuguese in 5 Months